Could ASMR be the Solution to Your Insomnia?Updated on September 21, 2020

 What is ASMR?

 According to a study out of the University of Winnipeg, “Autonomous Sensory Meridian Response (ASMR) is a perceptual condition in which the presentation of particular audio-visual stimuli triggers intense, pleasurable tingling sensations in the head and neck regions, which may spread to the periphery of the body.”
 Most people who experience ASMR also describe a sense of euphoria that goes along with the tingling.
-Afterwards, people report feeling relaxed, centered, happy, calm, peaceful and even sleepy.
+Afterward, people report feeling relaxed, centered, happy, calm, peaceful and even sleepy.

 ASMR is usually brought on by watching or listening to certain sounds and images or even by certain types of light or methodical touching.
 Different people find that different triggers work best for them, so it can take some experimenting to figure out what will consistently bring on the sensation.